-- a person: a smart cookie; a tough cookie.
+- a person, usually of a specified character or type: a smart cookie; a tough cookie.

 - an alluring young woman.

 Many brands are now waking up to the deprecation of cookies.Media Briefing: Facebook pivots away from politics –publishers say ‘we’re just along for the ride’|Tim Peterson|February 11, 2021|Digiday